ricwein/PushNotifications/README.md

 ### Exceptions ###

-This class can throw some default \Exception() - mostly in case of incorrect configuration or unreachable servers.
+This class can throw some default \Exception or \UnexpectedValueException - mostly in case of incorrect configuration or unreachable servers.